logo

 Washington Licensure by Endorsement

 If you are licensed in another state, you may be interested in transferring your license to Washington.
 To qualify for licensure by endorsement, you must have been licensed in your current state for at least two years.
-If you qualify, first, you will need to complete an online application and pay an application fee of $206 when you complete these forms.
-While you are waiting for approval, you may apply for a temporary permit
+If you qualify, first, you will need to complete an online application and pay an application fee of $206.
+While you wait for approval, you may apply for a temporary permit.

 License Renewal and Continuing Education

 Once you are licensed as a psychologist, you will need to meet certain requirements to keep your license active.
-First, you will need to complete 60 hours of continuing education (CE) credits every three years.
+First, you must complete 60 hours of continuing education (CE) credits every three years.
 At least four of these hours must be on ethics-related topics.
 Additionally, every six years, you will need to complete at least six hours of CE on topics related to the assessment and treatment of suicide.
-Additional information about CE requirements can be found here.
-If you get more CEs than you need in a three-year period, you cannot transfer any of them over to the next period.
+CE hours cannot be carried over to the next three-year period.
+Additional information about CE requirements can be found on the Washington Department of Health website.

-In addition to completing your CEs, you will need to renew your license every year on your birthday.
+In addition to completing CEs, you must renew your license every year on your birthday.
 You can renew your license through mail once your renewal form is mailed to you, or you can renew online.
 The fee for renewing your license is $226 plus a $2.50 convenience fee if you complete it online.

 School Psychologist